WeWork takes meat off the menu at company events

 NEW YORK (AP) — Office space sharing company WeWork says it is no longer serving red or white meat at company events.

-The policy is effective immediately and also applies to the company's Summer Camp gathering in the U.K. in August.
-McKelvey said the change means WeWork will use less water and produce less carbon dioxide as well as saving the lives of animals.
+McKelvey said the change means WeWork will use less water and produce less carbon dioxide as well as saving the lives of animals

 The company said employees are welcome to bring whatever food they want to work.